 This graph was once posted on www.husng.com.
 It shows the graph of one of the most successful Heads-up SNG Grinders – Olivier Busquet.
 It shows 2 lines of 2 of his aliases.
 You can combine the winnings of many players, and they’ll still fall short of his earnings.
 Adding 35%+ rakeback, he will end up with $3.3 million.
 Candidate 1 lost a decent portion of his money to Olivier.
 He won millions over the course of 60.000 games.
 You can easily derive from that relation what a staggering buy-in he’s playing.

 Once you have been impressed by how many $ per SNG Olivier Brusquet has won, this graph of Dario Minieri will take your breath away.
-The horizontal scale is merely displaying 1000 games, and the more stunning visualisation is the vertical scale with winnings of 370.000!
+The horizontal scale is merely displaying 1000 games played in December 2007, and the more stunning visualisation is the vertical scale with winnings of 370.000!
 Simply solid!

 4) The role model graph